Legal

 Master Password Vault

-- Encryption: AES-256-GCM with a random nonce per file.
+• File encryption: AES-256-GCM with a random nonce per file, keyed with the per-entry VaultKey.

-- Password verification: A known constant is encrypted and stored; correct password is confirmed by successful decryption — the password itself is never stored.
+• Password verification: A known constant is AES-256-GCM encrypted with the MasterKey and stored as app.verifier.enc.
+Correct password is confirmed by successful decryption — the password itself is never stored.

 Keychain Vault

-- Key storage: A 256-bit AES key is generated once and stored in the macOS Keychain with
+• Key storage: A 256-bit AES key is generated once and stored in the macOS Keychain with kSecAttrAccessibleWhenUnlockedThisDeviceOnly.

 Cryptographic Implementation